hbeni/fgcom-mumble/client/plugin.spec.md

 The implementation internally operates on the basic common denominator, the carrier wave frequency.
 However, older flightgear aircraft may still send the selected "channel" (which is OK for 25kHz spacing, but not anymore for 8.33kHz steps).
 Therefore the UDP interface tries to convert such "channel names" to the real wave frequency:

+- if the supplied frequency is *numeric* and at least four digits precision, it is assumed a "real wave frequency" and used as-is.
 - if the supplied frequency is *non-numeric* (eg. `PHONE:`... etc) it is used as-is.
 - if the supplied frequency is *the recorder one* (`RECORD_<tgtFrq>`), the frequency part is subject to channel-conversion.
 - if the supplied frequency *is* numeric, the frequency will be inspected for known "channel names".
 If so, it gets converted to the respective carrier frequency (like 25kHz `118.025` => `118.0250`; or 8.33kHz `118.015` => `118.0167`).